Rushikesh743-maker/brain-trainer/README.md

-# 🧠 Brain Train – Mini Games Website
+# 🧠 BRAINPLAY – Mini Games Website

 A collection of **fun, interactive, and brain-boosting mini-games** built with HTML, CSS, and JavaScript.
 Challenge your **memory, reflexes, and focus** while having fun! 🎉